Azure/terraform-azurerm-lz-vending/modules/usermanagedidentity/README.md

 ### <a name="input_resource_group_lock_name"></a> [resource\_group\_lock\_name](#input\_resource\_group\_lock\_name)

-Description: The name of the resource group lock, if blank will be set to `lock-<resource_group_name>`
+Description: The name of the resource group lock for the user-assigned managed identity resource group, if blank will be set to `lock-<resource_group_name>`

 Type: `string`